portfolio future paleo porcelain

 subsurface as living climate archive

-raw, too vulnerable to touch while seeking sensorial intimacy with soil/Earth
+raw, too vulnerable to touch while seeking sensorial intimacy with soil/Earth.

 aardtijd